 To conservatively project the volume of water generated by the heap leach pad, the most recent flow measurement of heap solution flow rate has been used, instead of modelled projections of heap drain down decay.
 This highly conservative approach ensures that predictions in flow rates are higher than those which could be reasonably expected as described above.
 The data shows a discharge rate of 0.029 gpm as monitored on August 14, 2014.
 Given this flow rate, the maximum total volume of solution and precipitation that would initially collect in the pond catchment area over the course of a year is 1,345 cubic feet, as presented in Table 1.
-At year 100, the expected water balance would see 1,345 cubic feet of solution and meteoric runoff collected by the end of January, which would constitute 31 percent of the total capacity of the ponds at that time as shown in Table 2.
+At year 100, the expected water balance would see the same amount of solution and meteoric run-off as the first year collected by the end of January, which would constitute 31 percent of the total capacity of the ponds at that time as shown in Table 2.
+The pond volume reduction calculations take a conservative approach by assuming that the inflow of solution to the evaporation system will be the same in the span of one hundred years, but in reality the trend of the solution inflow shows a decrease over time as shown in Figure 6.